 ½ cup shelled pistachios or slivered or sliced almonds

-optional – 2 T. sour cream or Greek yogurt
+optional – 2 T. sour cream or Greek yogurt or dairy-free yogurt

 Pulse all ingredients in a food processor until smooth.
 Refrigerate till ready to use.